alberti42/Volume-Control/README.md

 Requirements
 ------------

-Compatible with macOS Big Sur, and also back compatible with older macOS, starting with 10.9 (Mavericks) and subsequent versions.
+Compatible with macOS Big Sur and subsequent versions.

 Credits
 -------